📷 Korinne Ward

 Barbara, CA, and then as a high school Spanish teacher in Dripping Springs, TX.
 She's currently working toward a PhD in poetry at the University of Nebraska-Lincoln.

 Katie's work has appeared in The Rio Review, North American Review, Southern Indiana Review, Prairie Schooner, and Five Points (as the recipient of the 2018 James Dickey Prize for Poetry).
 In 2017, she received a fellowship at the Kimmel Harding Nelson Center for the Arts.
 In 2018, her manuscript "Sugar Work" was a finalist for the Noemi Press Poetry Prize and the Autumn House Rising Writer Book Prize.
-She loves what Rumi said: "Let the beauty we love be what we do.
-There are hundreds of ways to kneel down and kiss the ground."

 photo credit: Korinne Kane